qinjialei24/vue-typesafe-router/README.md

 # vue-typesafe-router

-The easiest way to define typesafe router in Vue.
+The easiest way to define typesafe router in Vue3.
 Just 2 api to define your routes, and the rest is done for you.
 ![image](./assets/code.png)

 ## Install